dedis/cothority/doc/Applications.md

 cryptographic tokens to physical people
 - [E-voting](../evoting/README.md) following Helios to store votes on a blockchain, shuffle them and decrypt all votes
+- [Omniledger](../omniledger/README.md) has the first steps of implementing an omniledger service, starting with batching transactions in a block and precompiled smart contracts

 Another block that is on the very edge of application and building block is the [skipchain](../skipchain/README.md).
 It's more than a building block, because it